SparkBeyond/agentune/docs/serialization.md

 Classes should match the desired json structure as closely as possible.
 If the json must look different from the class, write another class that maps cleanly to the json format and then convert between the classes using python code (i.e. with attrs.field(converter=...)).
-This is preferrable to doing the conversion in a custom serialization hook.
+This is preferable to doing the conversion in a custom serialization hook.

 We want to avoid custom serialization logic for several reasons.
 First, it's harder to write and to annotate with types, because the cattrs APIs aren't as simple as they could be.
 Second, serialization hooks in cattrs don't compose cleanly;